ssomalra/INFO-B636-Genomic-Data-Analysis-Precision-Medicine/README.md

 5. The output file from Oases, transcript.fa, was downloaded and used as input in assembly_metrics.ipynb to calculate assembly metrics.

 ## Assignment 2: RNA Sequencing
-RNA-seq analysis to evaluate changes in transcriptomic profiles between the two conditions, SARS-CoV-2 infected vs non-infected samples, and the two time points, 24H and 72H.
+Conducted RNA-seq analysis to evaluate changes in transcriptomic profiles between the two conditions, SARS-CoV-2 infected vs non-infected samples, and the two time points, 24H and 72H.

 Programming Language: R and Linux